 FDA Questioned on Rival Products

 The committee called Dr. Douglas Throckmorton, deputy director for regulatory programs with the Food and Drug Administration, to testify about the prospects for rival epinephrine devices in the near future.
-(Currently there is a generic version of the Adrenaclick injector, but it is not widely available.)
+(Currently there is a generic version of the Adrenaclick injector available.)